hamid-shahsavani/python-software-lock/README.md

 *1. open project.exe and copy code*<br />
 *2. open license.py and put code and press enter key*

 ---
+## *tips*
+*1. this method is not very secure ...*
+*2. this method depends on the mac address, so the user must be connected to the internet ...*
+*3. you can also use this method with a little creativity in gui programs ...*

+---
 ## *copyright*